Zeppelin wins latest battle of the bands in `Stairway’ fight

 Many of the judges were skeptical at the case’s hearing in September over the playing of the recording, suggesting that it was a backdoor way for the plaintiffs to get the jury to hear the record.

 “You’ve got to get your sound recording in to win, don’t you?”
-Judge Andrew D. Hurwitz said as he questioned Wolfe estate attorney Francis Malofiy.
+Judge Andrew D. Hurwitz said as he questioned Malofiy.
 “You lose the case unless you do.
 A hundred times out of a hundred.”

 The 9th Circuit also broke with its own precedent on the question of jury instructions and rejected the so-called “inverse ratio” rule, which held that the more the plaintiffs could prove that an alleged song thief had access to the original material, the lower the standard became for finding the two works similar.